ThomasLadder/escape-room/README.md

 # Escape-Room
-Escape-Room is an exploration of hierarchical planning with Companions.
-We designed "escape room" challenges and use a companion agent to implement reasoning to solve the challenge.
+Escape-Room is an exploration of hierarchical planning, commonsense reasoning, and spatial reasoning with Companions.
+We designed "escape room" challenges and designed a Companions agent to implement reasoning to solve the challenge.
 In these challenges, our agent is trapped in a room.
-In order to solve the challenge, the agent needs to fetch the key to unlock the door and escape the room.
-Various obstacles that the agent must overcome to escape the room include accessing keys underneath stacks of boxes, within jars, within multiple levels of jars, and likewise for tools that may similarly be inaccessible, but are necessary to escape!.
+In order to escape, the agent needs to fetch the key to unlock the door and escape the room.
+Various obstacles that the agent must overcome to escape the room include accessing keys underneath stacks of boxes, within jars, within multiple jars, and likewise for tools that may similarly be inaccessible, but are necessary to escape!.

 ## Description of Capabilities
 This implementation was designed to model several aspects of intelligent reasoning: